-Moreover, since 2019 Danone also carries out capital increases reserved for employees of foreign companies, under the authorization granted by the Shareholders' Meeting ("One Person, One Voice, One Share" program). on December 31, 2019 and (ii) the authorization to implement capital increases reserved for employees of foreign companies approved by the Shareholders' Meeting of April 25, 2019 for a period of 18 months, i.e. until October 25, 2020.
+Moreover, since 2019 Danone also carries out capital increases reserved for employees of foreign companies, under the authorization granted by the Shareholders' Meeting ("One Person, One Voice, One Share" program).

-In 2019, these different capital increases reserved for employees represented a total amount of €54,622,803.90 (and a nominal amount of €266,401.50).
+In 2019, these different capital increases reserved for employees represented a total amount of $\[ \in \]$ 54,622,803.90 (and a nominal amount of $\[ \in \]$ 266.401.50).

-The Board of Directors of February 25, 2020 decided to implement a new capital increase reserved for employee members of a Company savings plan for a maximum total amount of subscription of &80 million (i.e. 1,378,597 shares).
+The Board of Directors of February 25, 2020 decided to implement a new capital increase reserved for employee members of a Company savings plan for a maximum total amount of subscription of $\in$ 80 million (i.e. 1,378,597 shares).
 In addition, a new capital increase reserved for employees of foreign companies may be approved, subject to the approval of the Shareholders' Meeting of April 28, 2020.